oracle/cloudtestdrive/DataManagement/DataMesh/DataMeshMonolithMicro/05-flows/datamesh5flows.md

     You're brought to the OCI GoldenGate Deployment Console Home page after successfully signing in.

-## Task 2: Add Transaction Data and a Checkpoint Table
+## Step 2 - Add Transaction Data and a Checkpoint Table

 1. Open the navigation menu and then click **Configuration**.